• Skip to main content

 Code language: JavaScript (javascript)

 As you can see, we are using the built-in global JSON Object to parse a string that has JSON Data.
-Also, it might be a good idea to use “.trim()” method on the string, if you think there might be some chance of extra space, etc in the JSON string.
-Otherwise, it won’t get parsed and you will face an unexpected error.
+Also, it might be a good idea to use the “.trim()” method on the string if you think there might be some chance of extra space, etc, in the JSON string.
+Otherwise, it won’t get parsed, and you will face an unexpected error.

 JSON Object To String:

-As like the previous case, we can use the same global object’s ‘stringify’ method to convert a given JSON to string data.
-This can be done easily as like below:
+As in the previous case, we can use the same global object’s ‘stringify’ method to convert a given JSON to string data.
+This can be done easily, as like below:

 Code language: JavaScript (javascript)